readmeio/oas/packages/oas/README.md

 ```

 Referenced Path Items in paths and webhooks are retained intact for operation-level removals because they cannot be partially transformed without rewriting their shared target.
 Removing an entire referenced path or webhook removes the Path Item and any components that are no longer reachable when it is not used elsewhere.
 The pruner rejects removals that would break a `$ref` from a surviving operation.

-> [!IMPORTANT]
-> The transformer currently has two reference-handling limitations:
->
-> - Referenced Path Items are preserved intact rather than resolved, so their operations cannot be transformed individually.
-> - The complete dependency set of operations and Path Items retained transitively through cross-operation references is not expanded before paths and webhooks are transformed.

 ## FAQ